5 Things You Must Know Before Traveling to Tokyo

 Golden Week is the busiest time of year in Tokyo and Japan.
 It falls around the end of April / early May, and it’s where the entire country is off on holiday.
 You’ll find typical tourist destinations to feel far more crowded than usual.
 If you can’t help it, be sure to plan your trips to super touristy spots around off-peak times such as the morning or late afternoon.

 3. Some Basic Japanese

 If you’re traveling to Tokyo, it’s best to learn some basic Japanese phrases.
-There is some English or Romaji around the city, but if you can learn these basic phrases, your trip will be a thousand times easier.
-Plus, you can simply learn these phrases and totally pull off faking a level of Japanese proficiency.
+There is some English or Romaji around the city, but if you can learn these essential phrases, your trip will be a thousand times easier.
+Plus, you can learn these phrases and totally pull off a workable level of Japanese proficiency.

-Tokyo is not a fully cashless society yet, especially when it comes to the plethora of local spots all around the country.
+Tokyo is not an entirely cashless society yet, especially when it comes to the plethora of local spots all around the country.
 Unfortunately, even the best travel credit card cannot suffice in Japan.
 But no worries, cash is super easy.
-The most popular spot to withdraw cash safely is at a local 7 Eleven.
+The most popular spot to withdraw cash safely is at a local 7-Eleven.
 There’s an abundance of these around town.

 Tokyo’s Narita and Haneda Airports are also train stops.
 If you fly into Narita, you can take the Narita Express to the city center.

 You can use your JR Pass to cover this trip.
 Haneda airport, however, is much closer to the city center so you can just hop on a train.